-- Applications will open for Student Senate vacancies on Friday, Nov.
+- Applications will open for Student Governement Association vacancies on Friday, Nov.
 9, 2018.
 Two senators needed from the Monfort College of Business (MCB application), one senator needed from the College of Humanities and Social Sciences (HSS application), and one senator needed from the College of Performing and Visual Arts (PVA application).
 Student Senator positions require four hours per week and pay is $2,000 for the year.

 - An achievements board is posted outside the Student Senate office for students wishing to share their accomplishments outside of Student Senate activities.

 - Jewish student group JewNC has a board game day scheduled for Sunday, Nov.
 4, from 2-4 p.m. at Beth Israel Congregation.

 Join the GSA Director David Shimokawa and NHS Student Senator Zachary McCarver for the regularly scheduled Student Senate meeting.
 Special guests at this week's meeting are UNC President Andy Feinstein, Dan Weaver (VP of External & University Relations), and Roy Otto (Greeley City Manager).
 Andy, Roy, and Dan are interested in having a conversation about your perception (and UNC students' perception) of Greeley.

 Administration often hears that students go home on the weekend or don’t engage with Greeley during the week as “there is nothing to do in Greeley” and this conversation is intended to talk more about that perception.
 As graduate students, you may have a different perspective than the average UNC undergraduate student.
 We'd like graduate students to attend this meeting to share their thoughts on the following questions:

 - What are student perceptions about things to do in Greeley?

 - What are the activities that students enjoy doing in Greeley and what more would you like to see?